minaelee/microceph-playground/docs/how-to/single-node.rst

    .. note::

-      MicroCloud users can disregard the instructions on this page.
-They are irrelevant to a MicroCloud setup.
+      MicroCloud users can disregard the instructions on this page, because MicroCloud handles MicroCeph configuration during its init process.

 This guide will show how to install MicroCeph on a single machine, thereby creating a single-node cluster.